Grammar in rap

 For some unknown reason, the bottom half of the column is devoted to the lastest conflict in the rap world, where Haberman tries to prove once and for all that he is superior to the artists in question -- 50 Cent and the Game.

-Last week, another shootout occurred there between hangers-on - they prefer to call themselves posses - of 50 Cent and his onetime protégé, the Game.
+Last week, another shootout occurred there between hangers-on - they prefer to call themselves posses - of 50 Cent and his onetime protégé, the Game.'Tis a pity a nice idea for a column was so sullied by a columnist's bad attitude.

 IT seems that Mr. Cent, who earns a lot more than four bit for his albums, does not get along with Mr. Game.
 You know how temperamental artists can be.
 That is especially true when they walk around with bullet wounds from old shoot-'em-ups.
 Fortunately for Mr. Cent, wounded nine times but going strong, some in the rap world don't shoot any better than they spell.